-H+R is an independent team of building professionals, specialist consultants and damp surveyors with over 30 years’ industry experience in building investigation and remedial specification for recently built or older and historic buildings.
+H+R is an independent team of building professionals, specialist consultants and damp surveyors with over 30 years of industry experience in building investigation and remedial specification for recently built or older historic buildings.

 We provide expert advice and assistance for any rising damp and timber decay issues affecting your private or commercial property.
 We recommend specialised and environmentally friendly solutions for the successful treatment of rising and penetrating damp, condensation and resultant mould growth and fungal and insect decay in buildings.
 Our proposed environmental control measures and monitoring techniques will be effective in dealing with any immediate problems and also ensure longer-term protection.